 - ½ cup unsweetened applesauce

-- 1 ¼ cups milk (whole milk is best in this recipe)
+- 1 ¼ cups milk, whole milk is best in this recipe

-- 2 tablespoons honey (or pure maple syrup)
+- 2 tablespoons honey, or pure maple syrup

 - 1 teaspoon vanilla extract

-- In a large bowl, whisk together white whole wheat flour, baking powder, baking soda and salt.
+- In a large bowl, whisk together the white whole wheat flour, baking powder, baking soda and salt.

 - Pour the wet ingredients into the dry and whisk until just incorporated.
 It's ok if a few lumps remain; try not to over-mix.
 The batter will be thick, but avoid adding more milk or your pancakes may turn out flat rather than light and fluffy.